swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **Issue tracking creates accountability and traceability**: Opening issues before starting work documents the intent, provides context for changes, and creates a searchable history of project decisions and improvements.
+    - **Feature branches isolate work and enable parallel development**: Creating dedicated branches for each feature or issue allows multiple team members to work independently without interfering with each other or the main branch.
+    - **Pull requests are the gateway to quality**: The PR/MR workflow with CML reports provides a formal review process where changes can be discussed, validated with data, and approved before integration.
+    - **Branch protection enforces best practices**: Requiring PRs before merging and preventing force pushes to main ensures that all changes are reviewed, tested by CI/CD, and properly documented.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production